PentaKS/CPP-Matrix/readme.md

-----Greetings to you, it is my program that can deal with matrix operations---- mainly the operations include
+## Greetings to you, it is my program that can deal with matrix operations----
+mainly the operations include
 1. formation of a matrix via a SQmatrix class(currently limited to square matrices)
 2. assigning values to your matrix as rows